iAyon/100DaysOfMLCode/InternshipOpportunities.md

 - Data Science Internship at ExpenseBit.
 Check it out at https://internshala.com/internship/detail/data-science-internship-in-bangalore-at-expensebit1559653917.

+- Data Analytics Internship at Uboard India.
+Check it out at https://www.linkedin.com/jobs/view/1319359358/.

+- Data Analytics Internship at Quixote.
+Check it out at https://www.linkedin.com/jobs/view/1319357054/.

+- Machine Learning Internship at Astute Resolutions.
+Check it out at https://www.linkedin.com/jobs/view/1319351051/.

+- Data Analytics Internship at Schemopedia.org.
+Check it out at https://www.linkedin.com/jobs/view/1319386397/.

+- Machine Learning Undergrad Intern at Intel.
+Check it out at https://www.linkedin.com/jobs/view/1319068782/.

 ### Mutliple opportunities are removed from this list on a regular basis as the requirement of the companies are met !!
 So keep applying, you don't know where your luck will take you.
 200+ opportunities were posted from 1-01-2019 to 6-06-2019, which are no longer accepting applications, were removed on 7-06-2019.
-Keep a watch on this file as new opportunities are posted here regularly from different sources.
+Keep a watch on this file as new opportunities are posted here regularly from different Data Analytics Internship in Ahmedabad at Quixotesources.

 # All the best!